-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Meherrin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Meherrin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Meherrin is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Meherrin who work in law enforcement and fire fighting (21.41%), sales jobs (14.30%), and healthcare (8.58%).

-The percentage of adults in Meherrin with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.24% of adults in Meherrin have a bachelor's degree or advanced degree.
+The citizens of Meherrin are slightly less educated than the national average of 21.84% for the average city or town: 16.24% of adults in Meherrin have a bachelor's degree or advanced degree

 The per capita income in Meherrin in 2022 was $28,544, which is lower middle income relative to Virginia and the nation.
 This equates to an annual income of $114,176 for a family of four.
 However, Meherrin contains both very wealthy and poor people as well.